toneloc/toneloc.github.io/content/posts/wizard-and-prophet.md

 ---
 categories:
   - Miscellany
+  - Letters
 <!-- tags:
   -  -->
-title: "Mann's "The Wizard and the Prophet" Review, and Some Thoughts on Environmentalism"
+title: "Mann's 'The Wizard and the Prophet' Review, and Some Thoughts on Environmentalism"
 date: 10 Sep 2018
 draft: false
 ---